 The Board has established an Audit and Governance Committee in accordance with the Combined Authorities (Overview and Scrutiny Committees, Access to Information and Audit Committees) Order 2017.
-It comprises 7 elected members reflecting the political balance across the area and an independent person who chairs the meetings.
+It comprises 7 elected members reflecting the political balance across the area and an Independent Person who chairs the meetings.

-The Chair of the Audit and Governance Committee presented his annual report to the Combined Authority Board at its Annual General Meeting in May 2023.
-The annual report highlights the work of the Committee for the Municipal Year and details the following:
+The Chair of the Audit and Governance Committee will present his Annual Report to the Combined Authority Board at its Annual General Meeting on 5th June 2024.
+The Annual Report will highlight the work of the Committee for the Municipal Year and detail the following:

-- Background to the Committee, its roles, responsibilities and membership; - An overview and coverage of its remit including Internal Audit, Accounts and Financial Management, External Audit, Risk Management, Control Assurance, Corporate Governance, and Fraud and Irregularities; - Training provided to ensure that suitable challenge and scrutiny is adopted. - Records of complaints, Freedom of Information requests and attendance levels for the committee to consider.
+- Background to the Committee, its roles, responsibilities and membership: - An overview and coverage of its remit including Internal Audit, Accounts and Financial Management, External Audit, Risk Management, Control Assurance, Corporate Governance, and Fraud and Irregularities; - Training provided to ensure that suitable challenge and scrutiny is adopted. - Records of complaints, Freedom of Information requests and attendance levels for the committee to consider.

-The Audit and Governance Committee has an independent chair, who was re-appointed for a second period of four years in 2021.
+The Audit and Governance Committee has an Independent Chair, who was re-appointed for a second period of four years in 2021.
+The Committee has agreed to appoint an additional Independent Person for the 2024-25 Municipal year to strengthen its expertise and succession planning.